 - Handle post-college hurdles, like debt

 However, college-savings programs with tax incentives designed to help ease the burden are available.
-Probably the most well-known are 529 college savings programs .
+Some types are quite specialized (like custodial accounts and Coverdells).
+But probably the most well-known are 529 college savings programs.
 It pays off to study them, especially for new parents:

 - Getting the most out of your 529 plan